Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 - Be delivered in one of three legally acceptable ways: in person to the tenant or any resident 16+, by mail to the property, or posted on the inside of the main entry door

 If the tenant doesn't pay or vacate within the notice period, file a Forcible Entry and Detainer (FED) suit at the Justice of the Peace court for the precinct where the property is located.
-In Harris County (Houston), this is one of the JP courts spread across the county.
-In Dallas County, similar precinct-based filing.
+In Harris County (Houston), this is one of 16 JP courts spread across the county.
+In Dallas County, similar precinct-based filing applies.
+Filing in the wrong precinct is an automatic dismissal — verify your property's precinct before driving to the courthouse.

-Bring to filing: your written lease, proof of notice delivery, and a rent ledger showing amounts owed.
+Bring to filing: your written lease, proof of notice delivery (certified mail receipt, witness affidavit, or photograph of posted notice with timestamp), and a rent ledger showing amounts owed.
 Filing fees are typically $50–$100.
+The court will issue a citation to the tenant, served by constable.

 Step 3: Attend the JP Court Hearing

 The court schedules a hearing within 10–21 days of filing.
-Both parties present their case to the Justice of the Peace — no jury, no formal evidentiary rules.
+Both parties present their case to the Justice of the Peace — no jury (unless requested), no formal evidentiary rules.
 Bring your documentation: lease, notice, ledger, any written communications.
 Be concise.
-JP hearings are fast.
+JP hearings typically last 10–15 minutes.

-If the tenant appears: present your case, let the judge ask questions.
+If the tenant appears and contests: present your case, let the judge ask questions.
+A contested hearing may take 20–30 minutes.
+The judge rules from the bench in most cases.

 Step 4: The 5-Day Appeal Window

-After the JP judgment, the tenant has 5 calendar days to appeal to County Court and post an appeal bond.
-If they appeal, the eviction is stayed and the case restarts at County Court level — a longer, more formal process.
+After the JP judgment, the tenant has 5 calendar days to appeal to County Court and post an appeal bond (typically equal to the rent due).
+If they appeal, the eviction is stayed and the case restarts at County Court level — a longer, more formal process with potentially months of additional delay.
 Consult an attorney immediately if a tenant appeals.

-If no appeal: request a Writ of Possession from the JP court.
+If no appeal is filed within 5 days: request a Writ of Possession from the JP court.
+This is the document that authorizes physical removal.

 Step 5: Writ of Possession and Constable Removal

 The JP court issues the Writ of Possession — the legal authority for removal.
 Take the writ to the constable's office for the precinct.
-The constable posts a 24-hour notice at the property.
+The constable posts a 24-hour notice at the property, giving the tenant one final day to vacate voluntarily.
 After 24 hours, the constable supervises removal.
-You must be present.
-You'll need movers if the tenant leaves belongings.
+You (or your property manager) must be present to receive possession.
+You'll need movers or a plan for any belongings the tenant leaves behind.

 Realistic Timelines by Texas Market